builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

             }
             catch (Exception exception)
             {
-                return BadRequest(exception.Message);
+                return StatusCode(StatusCodes.Status500InternalServerError, exception.Message);
             }
         }
     }
 ```

-And our test class can now be updated to accept a mocked version of our IReservationService.
+And our test class can now be updated to use a mocked version of our IReservationService.

 **Figure 8-X** Updated Reservation Controller Tests